About Criteria Cognitive Aptitude Test (CCAT)

-The Criteria Cognitive Aptitude Test is one of the main aptitude tests created by Criteria Corp. and one of the most popular recruitment tests.
-It is used by hundreds of companies around the world in order to evaluate their candidates through a recruitment test combining different essential cognitive skills.
+The Criteria Cognitive Aptitude Test is one of the major aptitude tests created by Criteria Corp., and one of the most popular recruitment tests in use today.
+It is a recruitment test whose aim is to evaluate different essential cognitive skills and is used by hundreds of companies around the world in order to evaluate their job candidates.

 Table of Contents

 - What is CCAT?

 - What Skills Will I Be Tested on in the CCAT?

 - What Are the Topics of the CCAT Questions?